lindell/multi-gitter/README.md

   -g, --gh-base-url string      Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used.
   -G, --group strings           The name of a GitLab organization.
 All repositories in that group will be used.
-      --log-file string         The file where all logs should be printed to. "-" means stdout (default "-") -L, --log-level string        The level of logging that should be made.
+      --log-file string         The file where all logs should be printed to. "-" means stdout (default "-") --log-format string       The formating of the logs.
+Available values: text, json, json-pretty (default "text") -L, --log-level string        The level of logging that should be made.
 Available values: trace, debug, info, error (default "info")
   -M, --max-reviewers int       If this value is set, reviewers will be randomized -o, --org strings             The name of a GitHub organization.
 All repositories in that organization will be used.